-This sense of anxiery has been felt within the recruitment sector, where throughout 2019 we have seen a clear pattern of busineses withdrawing from recruitment with every Brexit deadline, suggesting companies are anticipating a post-Brexit apocalypse and an immediate impact of leaving the EU.
+This sense of anxiety has been felt within the recruitment sector, where throughout 2019 we saw a clear pattern of businesses withdrawing from recruitment with every Brexit deadline, suggesting companies are anticipating a post-Brexit apocalypse and an immediate impact of leaving the EU.

-This action has meant that once the deadline has passed, reality out ways the practicality and business owners realise that they still need staff.
-Sadly, for some, it is too late, and their current workforce has imploded through either being overworked or undervalued.
-This results in employers starting to panic hire, not always recruiting the right calibre of staff for the job in-hand.
+However, once the deadline has passed, reality will outweigh practicality and business owners will realise that they still need staff.
+Sadly, for some, it is already too late, and their current workforce has imploded through either being overworked or undervalued.
+This has resulted in employers starting to panic hire, not always recruiting the right calibre of staff for the job in-hand.

-Now the date is set [once again] for some form of agreement to be implemented on the 31st January 2020, we will enter this ‘binge’ hiring pattern once again.
-But, how will this continue to impact businesses over the next few months?
-And what steps should Employers take to move through this without impacting both day-to-day operations and staff alike?
+Now the date is set for some form of agreement to be implemented on the 31st January 2020, we will enter this ‘binge’ hiring pattern once again.
+But, how will this continue to impact businesses over the next few months, and what steps should employers take to move through this without impacting both day-to-day operations and staff alike?

-Over the last 3 years, the hiring process has adopted an unhealthy approach.
-Recruiters and employers are informed of the new Brexit date, and vow to stop hiring and halt all business growth.
+Over the last three years, the hiring process has adopted an unhealthy approach.
+Recruiters and employers are aware of the new Brexit date, and vow to stop hiring and halt all business growth.
 Just like crash dieters, they stop eating and starve themselves to the point that they have to eat to excess to make up for it.

 One step forward, two steps back

 There are many things to consider when hiring the best employees for your business.
 Not only should they be able to do the job at hand, but they must have a certain level of experience, have a clear understanding of your industry and be a great culture fit.